deployphp/docs/configuration.md

 ### cleanup_use_sudo

-Use or not `sudo` with `cleanup` task.
+Whether to use `sudo` with `cleanup` task.
 Default to `false`.

 ### use_relative_symlink

-Use or not relative symlinks.
-By default deployer will detect if system supports relative symlinks and use it.
+Whether to use relative symlinks.
+By default deployer will detect if the system supports relative symlinks and use them.

 > Relative symlink used by default, if your system supports it.

 ### use_atomic_symlink

-Use or not atomic symlinks.
-By default deployer will detect if system supports atomic symlinks and use it.
+Whether to use atomic symlinks.
+By default deployer will detect if system supports atomic symlinks and use them.

-> Atomic symlinking used by default, if your system supports it.
+> Atomic symlinking is used by default, if your system supports it.

 ### composer_action

 Composer action.
-Default `install`.
+Default is `install`.

 ### composer_options

-Options for composer.
+Options for Composer.

 ### env